squid-cache/squid-cache.github.io/docs/Features/AddonHelpers.md

     [request-ID SP] result SP size SP body SOH

-... where `SP` is an ASCII space character, `SOH` is an ASCII Start of Heading character (with the value of 1), and the other fields are documented below.
+... where `SP` is an ASCII space character, `SOH` is an ASCII "Start of Heading" character (with the value of 1), and the other fields are documented below.

-:warning: The `body` field usually contains new line characters.
-Use the `size` field to find the end of the body.
+:warning: If the response `body` field is empty or contains a single key=value pair that has no embedded new lines, then the entire response message should have no new line characters.

 - request-ID: An unsigned positive 64-bit decimal number equal to the `request-ID` field of the corresponding helper request.
-This field must be sent when (and only when) the `concurrency=N` helper configuration option is used with `N` values grater than 1.
+These fields must be sent when (and only when) the `concurrency=N` helper configuration option is used with `N` values grater than 1.